 The self-administered online web survey is accessible across multiple devices, including but not limited to, ipads, mobile phones, and laptops.
 Students also have the option of requesting a printed questionnaire and business reply envelope in which to return the survey.

-Key sections (Consent Form, Instructions and Definitions) translated into Tagalog, Korean, Mandarin, or Japanese are also available to students in the online survey via a link and are also accessible on this webpage below.
+Key sections (Consent Form, Instructions and Definitions) translated into Tagalog, Korean, Mandarin, or Japanese were available to students in the online survey and on this webpage: